borntofrappe/fullstack-d3/README.md

 #### Metrics

-While the movement of the people is already informative <!-- and intriguing -->, it is helpful to highlight the number of people by highlighting their different status.
+While the movement of the people is already informative, it is helpful to highlight the number of people by highlighting their different status.
 This is achieved in two ways:

 - with `<text>` labels, included below each education level and separated vertically by gender, horizontally and through color by ses